mmonty1960/VISproPT/README.md

   - launch the software by a terminal window
   - load the configuration file
   - surf to the "Analysis" tab
-  - push the button "Process!" and observe the progress in the terminal
+  - push the button "Process!" and select the folder containig the RGinterior#58 data
+  - follow the data-process progress by the messages printed in the terminal
-  - at the process completion several countormaps will be drawn
+  - at the process completion several contour-maps will be drawn